greena13/react-ref-manager/Readme.md

 An options hash may be passed as the final argument.
 These options are passed straight to [scrollIntoView](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView).

-When the ref is a custom React component, it's backing DOM element ref will be located, and that will be used to scroll to.
+When the ref is a custom React component that doesn't define a scrollIntoView() method, it's backing DOM element ref will be located, and that will be used to scroll to.

 Returns a scroll object.